FungiProxy/MyBabbittQuoteCopy/project_notes.md

 ### 📝 Detailed Report

-A natural language summary of the conversation’s goals, themes, and major insights.
+A natural language summary of the conversation's goals, themes, and major insights.

 ---